Making big claims to your clients is gutsy, so we document evidence of every single advertising claim made on SpyFu.

 There are a lot of variables that go into each part of the problem — take the organic click through curve, for example: the number one search result normally converts about 21% of searches into clicks.
 But, when there are shopping results on the page, it drops to about 8%.
 And what about Ads, and videos, news, images… we take all those things into account — for every single keyword — for every single domain.

 Over time, we’ve made many improvements including the example about taking shopping, video and other results into account.
-Realistically, these days, you can expect our roll-up estimates like Ad Budget and SEO clicks to be accurate about 90% of the time.

 And When We Get it Wrong…